Skip to main content

 Tool Name: getWeather Description: Use this tool to retrieve current weather conditions for any location.
 Provide a city name or ZIP code.

-Once you’ve created your MCP server with custom tools:
+Once you’ve created your MCP server with custom tools, you can add it to any agent step in Agent Studio:

 1

-Click the Copy URL button in the top-right corner of the MCP Builder.
+If you’re using an MCP server built within Narada, click the Copy URL button in the top-right corner of the MCP Builder to copy the server URL to your clipboard.

 2